-Since the goal of the study is to determine sex differences in emotional reactivity to a stressor, there is no alternative to our temporary isolation procedure, a mild stressor that only elicits transient responses that quickly disappear upon return to the colony.
+Since the goal of the study is to determine sex differences in emotional reactivity to a stressor, there is no alternative to our temporary isolation procedure, a mild stressor that only elicits transient responses in marmosets.
 During these procedures, we cannot deliver any anesthetic, analgesic, or tranquilizing drugs to alleviate any potential mild stress associated with the procedure.
 These drugs would mask the behavioral responses being measured as well as change the levels of cortisol within the urine samples being collected.